d-ries/linux-essentials/06_software/01_course.md

  We also have a somewhat more agressive command to remove packages: `sudo apt purge <packagename>`.
 The difference between `remove` and `purge` is that when using `purge` it will remove any config files linked to that application as well.
 When using `remove` those config files will stay on the system.

-?> <i class="fa-solid fa-circle-info"></i> To get a list of installed software packages we can use `apt list`.
+?> <i class="fa-solid fa-circle-info"></i> To get a list of all possible software packages we can use `apt list`.
+To get a list of installed software packages we can use `apt list --installed`.
 Warning: this list can be very very long!

 ### Updating software (apt upgrade)
 For updating our software we have a couple of options.
 To start of we can individually update certain packages by simply using the `sudo apt install <packagename>` command.
 When you use this command with a package that has already been installed, it will try to update it to the latest version.